Autism Spectrum Disorder (ASD)

 Behavioral Therapy

-Behavioral therapy, such as Applied Behavior Analysis (ABA), helps autistic people in learning positive behaviors and diminish challenging behaviors.
-This therapy focuses on enhancing social skills, communication, and skills needed in daily living to manage autism.
+Behavioral therapy, such as Applied Behavior Analysis (ABA), helps autistic people in learning positive behaviors and reduce challenging behaviors.
+ABA (Applied Behavior Analysis) is an approach that focuses on enhancing social skills, communication, and skills needed in daily living to manage autism.
 ABA is tailored to meet a person's specific needs, making it most supportive and adjustable.

 Cognitive-Behavioral Therapy

-Cognitive behavioral therapy helps in managing autism spectrum disorder, such as addressing anxiety and social challenges.
-It helps to understand and change the thinking patterns and behaviors that can be associated with autism.
+Cognitive behavioral therapy helps manage autism spectrum disorder, such as addressing anxiety and social challenges.
+It helps people with ASD to understand and change the thinking patterns and behaviors that can be associated with autism.
 Therapists work on enhancing skills to handle stress, manage emotions, and improve social interaction.

 Speech and Language Therapy

 Speech and language therapy emphasizes improving communication skills.
-Autistic people can enhance verbal as well as non-verbal communication skills with speech and language therapy.
+It can help autistic people enhance verbal as well as non-verbal communication skills with speech and language therapy.
 These enhanced communication skills help in expressing thoughts, understanding others' communication, and building relationships.

 Occupational Therapy

 Occupational therapy aims to develop skills needed for daily life, such as eating, dressing, and fine motor skills.
-It can also help in sensory integration, which is crucial in better handling sensory sensitivities, such as being overwhelmed by specific textures or sounds.
+It can also help in sensory integration, which helps to manage sensitivities to textures, sounds, and other sensory stimuli.

 Social Skills Training

-Social skills training can play an important role in teaching people how to interact in social situations.
-Making eye contact and responding to social cues can be developed using social skills training.
-Learning social skills is known to enhance confidence in social environments.
+Social skills training can play an important role in teaching autistic people how to interact in social situations.
+Making eye contact and responding to social cues can be developed through social skills training.
+Learning social skills can help enhance confidence in social situations.

 Sensory Support Strategies